 - b.
 The University Police Department will notify the missing residential student's emergency contact that the student is missing.
 If the missing residential student is under 18 years of age and has not been emancipated, the University Police Department will notify the custodial parent or guardian in addition to the student's emergency contact. - c.
 The University Police Department, working closely with the Dean of Students and the Director of Housing and Residence Education, will make contact and will keep all applicable parties informed during the course of the investigation until the matter is closed.

 REASON FOR POLICY

-To ensure the safe and speedy return of any missing University of Florida residential student
+To ensure the safe and speedy return of any missing University of Florida residential student the Exploitation of Children Today Act of 2003, Pub.
+L. 108-21, § 204

 RELATED INFORMATION